Services we provide

 FACILITIES AND TECHNICAL INFORMATION

 The Elgin Process, Utilities and Quarters Platform (PUQ) is based on the TPG 500 jack-up concept.
 This is a self-elevating and self-piling jack-up installation with a triangular hull in plan view.
 The process system on the Elgin PUQ separates gas from condensate, treats the gas to sales quality and exports the treated gas and condensate through separate pipelines.
 Additionally, the PUQ has installed water treatment capacity for about 25,000 BPD, after installation of compact flotation units in 2009, and gas compression power of 120MW.
 To power these services, the PUQ has a power generation capacity of 62MW (2 x 31MW).
 A 90-person core crew operates the facilities with a maximum POB limit of 138 (bed limit).

 The Elgin A, Franklin, Elgin B and West franklin well head platforms, are for well fluid collection and export only, all well fluids are processed on the PUQ.
-The 12 well Elgin A platform is linked via an 80m bridge to the PUQ, the 9 well Elgin B platform is linked to the Elgin A platform via a 95m bridge.
-The 9 well Franklin platform is connected to the PUQ via a 5.5 km interfield pipeline, the 12 well West Franklin platform is connected via a 5.2 km interfield pipeline to the Elgin B platform.
+The Elgin A platform is linked via an 80m bridge to the PUQ with, the Elgin B platform linked to the Elgin A platform via a 95m bridge.
+The Franklin platform is connected to the PUQ via a 5.5 km interfield pipeline with West Franklin platform connected via a 5.2 km interfield pipeline to the Elgin B platform.
 All wellhead platforms are four legged and steel jacketed.

 Liquids processing and export

 Liquids are separated on the PUQ and treated to the GAEL entry specification.
 The liquids processing design capacity is 175,000 bopd.
 The export route is through the 24” GAEL line to Forties Unity, and subsequently through FPS.
 The FPS, operated by INEOS FPS, provides liquids and raw gas processing services.

 Gas processing and export